Experiences & Amenities

 Shore birds and wading birds rest, nest and feed at the park.
 Sea turtles come onto the beach during the summer to lay their eggs.
 In the fall and spring, the park is a much needed stop for migrating birds and butterflies.
 The park is one of the many stops listed on the Florida Birding Trail.

 In 2002, St. Joseph Peninsula State Park was named No. 1 beach in the nation by Dr. Beach.
-Having been rated No. 1, it will not be rated again but remains on the list of top-rated beaches.
+Having been rated No. 1, it cannot be rated again but remains on the list of top-rated beaches.

 The park offers white sandy beaches and some of the tallest sand dunes in the state.
 Swimming, fishing, shelling, snorkeling and just relaxing on the beach are the most popular activities.
 Sea turtle and shorebirds nest on the beach in summer months.